Quickly exit this site by pressing the Escape key Leave this site

 We provide an annual dashboard which provides a detailed breakdown of our Force's diversity by role and distribution across departments and teams.

-The latest version - dated June 2023 - can be found here.
+The latest version - dated end of June 2024 - can be found here.

 We provide an annual dashboard which provides a detailed breakdown of our Force's diversity by role and distribution across departments and teams.